trancongbao/trancongbao.github.io/Software_Decomposition.md

 #### Parallelism

-Multi-process archiecture allows the application to do more than one thing at a time, if you have multicore/multi-CPU system.
+Multiprocess architecture allows the application to do more than one thing at a time, if you have multicore/multi-CPU system.
 Even if you have only a single CPU/core, it allows the OS scheduler to ensure that everything that needs to do work gets its fair share of processing time.

 Another advantage of separate processes is that they can provide a security barrier.
 If a program needs to do some work with different permissions (e.g., as root, or even just as a different user), it can spawn a new process running as that other user to do just that bit of work.
 That way, it's much, much harder for a bug in one part of the code to affect the part running with different permissions.
 Apache is usually configured to work this way, for example.
 Only root can bind to low-number ports (like port 80 which is usually used by web servers), so you have to start it as root, and it binds to the port.
 But it doesn't need root permissions to process each web request, so it spawns a new process with lower permissions to do that work.
-This provides a huge security benefit since if there's a bug in a script that processes the request that allows an attacker to run arbitrary commands, it's at least running with very little privileges so it can't access critical system files (at least not without exploiting a second bug to escalate its privileges).
+This provides a huge security benefit since if there's a bug in a script that processes the request that allows an attacker to run arbitrary commands, it's at least running with very little privileges, so it can't access critical system files (at least not without exploiting a second bug to escalate its privileges).

 A final difference is that using separate processes is the first step toward allowing you to offload the work onto a completely separate computer (client/server style).
 So if you're using a program flexible enough that it allows you to spread its work across several computers in a network, it'll probably use processes instead of threads.